Gran Premio Madunina

 - March 712M (Fredy Link): New to Fredy Link, and run for him by Jolly Club in F2 in 1971.
 Also used in Formula 3 with a Renault Albert engine.
 To Peter Korda for 1972, and used in hillclimbs, German and Swiss national events, and occasional F2 races from 1972 to 1974.
 It appears that the car remained in Switzerland after Korda last used it.
 It went to Edmond Veigel (Lausanne, Switzerland) who dismantled the car and never used it.
 It was later acquired by Hans-Markus Huber (Berne, Switzerland), restored by him between 1989 and 1991, fitted with a BDA engine, and raced it in the European Historic Formula 2 Club series.
 Subsequent history unknown.

 - Chevron B18 [18.71.3] (José Dolhem): New to Chevron's European agent Jo Siffert and raced by him in the F2 races at Bogotá in February 1971.
 Driven by Siffert in some European F2 races later in 1971, but more usually by François Mazet, who finished fourth at Pau but otherwise had a difficult season.
 Raced by José Dolhem at the final race of the year.
 It appears the Chevron was returned to Bolton after 1971 and found its way into the hands of Roger Hire, who was also running a Chevron B21 with Peter Hanson.
 The car was then leased to Willie Green and fitted with a 1.9 Alan Smith Cosworth FVC for the Rothmans 50,000 libre race in August 1972.
 Then unknown until July 1982, when "chassis no. 3 ex Siffert" was advertised from Manton in Leicestershire.
-Unknown again until 1989, when Robert Campbell raced his red "ex-Jo Siffert F2 Chevron B18-71/3" in HSCC events.
-A car with this chassis number was auctioned by H&H in May 2002 but did not sell.
+Later sold by John Harper to Robert Campbell (Dukinfield, Cheshire), who registered his fully restored red "ex-Jo Siffert F2 Chevron B18-71/3" with the HSCC in May 1989.
+Raced by Campbell from 1988 to 1991, then sold in 1993 to Sheila and Tim Hassel, who did not race it.
+To Denis Welch in 1999, but again not raced.
+Sold to a Swiss owner in 2003.
 Next seen in 2014, when a red B18 was advertised by Lutziger Classic Cars, showing the 1990 HSCC papers and a "71/3" chassis plate.